Manchu language: Syntax

 All Manchu phrases are head-final; the head-word of a phrase (e.g. the noun of a noun phrase, or the verb of a verb phrase) always falls at the end of the phrase.
 Thus, adjectives and adjectival phrases always precede the noun they modify, and the arguments to the verb always precede the verb.
 As a result, Manchu sentence structure is subject–object–verb (SOV).

 Manchu uses a small number of case-marking particles that are similar to those found in Korean, but there is also a separate class of true postpositions.
 Case markers and postpositions can be used together, as in the following sentence:

 In this example, the postposition emgi, "with", requires its nominal argument to have the genitive case, which causes the genitive case marker i between the noun niyalma and the postposition.

 Manchu also makes extensive use of converb structures and has an inventory of converbial suffixes to indicate the relationship between the subordinate verb and the finite verb that follows it.
 An example is these two sentences, which have finite verbs:

 Both sentences can be combined into a single sentence by using converbs, which relate the first action to the second:

+Morphology

+While Manchu is a synthetic and agglutinative language typologically similar to the neighbouring Mongolic and Turkic languages, its morphology is nevertheless less complex than theirs and its synthetic character is not so pronounced as theirs.

+Gender

+Manchu has no grammatical gender, although the distinction between nouns referring to humans and nouns referring to non-humans does play a certain role in its grammar (as explained below).
+However, as already mentioned, biological gender is expressed by different vowels in a number of word pairs, where a phonologically back vowel is associated with males and a phonologically front one with females: ama "father" – eme "mother", haha "man" – hehe "woman", naca "brother-in-law" – nece "sister-in-law", hūwašan (Chinese héshang 和尚) "monk" – huwešen "nun", amila "male animal" – emile "female animal", arsalan "lion" – erselen "lioness", garudai "male phoenix" – gerudei "female phoenix"; similarly for words related to genders such as habtaha "man's belt" – hebtehe "woman's belt", ganggan "strong" – genggen "weak".

+Number

+Only nouns referring to humans decline for number.
+The plural number is formed by the addition of several suffixes, depending on the specific noun.